hitoshi-watase/sercrod/docs/reference/directives/else.md

 - The effective scope for the head `*if` branch is the current scope (`effScope`).
 - Each branch can optionally have its own `*let` / `n-let` attribute; when present:
-  - Nablla creates a new branch scope with the current scope as prototype.
+  - Sercrod creates a new branch scope with the current scope as prototype.
   - `eval_let` is executed for that branch to populate the branch scope.
   - That branch scope is used when rendering the chosen clone.